We asked business professionals to review the solutions they use. Here are some excerpts of what they said:

 A10 Networks' application networking, load balancing and DDoS protection solutions accelerate and secure data center applications and networks of thousands of the world's largest enterprises, service providers, and hyper scale web providers.

-NGINX Plus is the all‑in‑one application delivery platform for the modern web.
+NGINX Plus is the all‑in‑one application delivery platform for the modern application development.

 NGINX is the world’s most popular all‑in‑one application delivery platform for the modern application development.
 NGINX Plus adds enterprise-ready features for, such as , , , and to give you the freedom to innovate without being constrained by infrastructure.

 NGINX Plus is a cloud‑native, reverse proxy, load balancer, and API gateway.
 NGINX Plus boasts scalable and reliable high availability along with monitoring to support debugging and diagnosing complex application architectures.
 Active health checks proactively poll upstream server status to get ahead of issues, and the integrated live activity monitoring dashboard provides a single‑pane view of your app environment.
 The NGINX Plus API enables integration with existing tools, optimizing resources and reducing tool sprawl.

 NGINX Plus extends NGINX Open Source with many additional features and support, providing customers with a complete application delivery solution.